SapientSapiens/capstoneproject-2025-llmz/README.md

 ---

 ## 📘 Overview
-**Survival Guidance Assistant** is a modular end-to-end RAG pipeline that transforms raw video transcripts into a **searchable, explainable survival knowledge base**.
+**Survival Guidance Assistant** is a modular end-to-end RAG pipeline that transforms raw video transcripts into a **searchable, explainable and survival knowledge base**.

-Users can query the system via a **Streamlit interface**, get **evidence-backed answers** structured by OpenAI but strictly based on a knowledge base of transripts from playlist of the popular YouTube channel *How to survive*, and submit usage feedback through the interface
+Users can query the system via a [**Streamlit interface**](survivor-savant.streamlit.app/), get **evidence-backed answers** structured by OpenAI but strictly based on a knowledge base of transripts from playlist of the popular YouTube channel *How to survive*, and submit usage feedback through the interface.

 > 💡 Built as a capstone project for the DataTalks.Club LLM Zoomcamp, this project demonstrates full-stack RAG application development engineered with MLOps practices — ingestion, RAG retrieval, LLM reasoning, monitoring, and containerization with Docker & Docker Compose — culminating in a multi-cloud deployment where diverse services orchestrate seamlessly to deliver a consolidated, intelligent, and production-ready retrieval experience.